StackVista/stackstate-docs/use/health-state-and-event-notifications/health-state-in-stackstate.md

 * Red - `CRITICAL` - Attention is needed right now, because something is broken.
 * Gray - `UNKNOWN` - No health state available.

+The element health state is calculated as the most severe state reported by the health checks attached to it.

 ![Health states](/.gitbook/assets/health-states.svg)

 ## Health Checks

-Health checks attached to an element can be calculated by StackState or by an external monitoring system.
+Health checks attached to an element can be calculated internally by StackState or by an external monitoring system.
+The health state of an element is calculated as the most severe state reported by the health checks attached to it.

 ### StackState health checks